I'm an artist from NYC living in Chiang Mai, Thailand. I've been making art since 1994, and I've taught art to kids and adults for 8 years.

-One way to remember the three sets of compliments is to to try to remember a theme of where you've seen them before: Red and Green remind me of Christmas.
-Blue and Orange remind me of the colors of a sports team.
-And, Yellow and Violet remind me of a Wizard's hat - a purple hat with yellow moons and stars.
+One way to remember the three sets of compliments is to try to remember a theme of where you've seen them before: Red and green remind me of Christmas.
+Blue and orange remind me of the colors of a sports team.
+And, yellow and violet remind me of a wizard's hat: a purple hat with yellow moons and stars.

-How are complimentary colors used?
+How are complementary colors used?
 Artists use compliments for several different reasons.
 One thing they use them for is to make Pop Art.
-When using only complimentary colors in a painting, the colors tend to POP right off the canvas!
-Another way to use them, is as a shadow color.
-For example, if you have a red cup, instead of using grey or black for the shadow, try using a dark green.
-If you use the complimentary color as the shadow (and make it a little darker by adding a tiny bit of black to the color—especially with paints), it makes the whole work of art a little more interesting.
+When using only complementary colors in a painting, the colors tend to pop right off the canvas!
+Another way to use them is as a shadow color.
+For example, if you have a red cup, instead of using grey or black for the shadow, try using dark green.
+If you use the complementary color as the shadow (and make it a little darker by adding a tiny bit of black to the color—especially with paints), it makes the whole work of art a little more interesting.

-- Colors.
-I have used oil pastel, watercolor pencils, acrylic paint, watercolors, water soluble oil pastels and crayons.
+- Colors: I have used oil pastels, watercolor pencils, acrylic paint, watercolors, water-soluble oil pastels, and crayons.
 Any of these will work well, as long as you get solid, strong colors.
-Using materials that will be opaque will make the project more fun to look at after its done.
-If you use materials that require water, you may want a thicker paper to start with.
+Using materials that will be opaque will make the project more fun to look at after it's done.
+If you use materials that require water, you may want thicker paper to start with.

 - Outline your hand on top of the concentric circles.
 If you have tiny hands and want a challenge, you can outline two hands!

-- After you finish your background, take out your Warm colors: Red, Orange and Yellow.
+- After you finish your background, take out your warm colors: red, orange, and yellow.
 Match up the colors to their compliments and fill them in.
-Don't forget little shapes of the fingers that may overlap into two different colors!
+Don't forget the little shapes of the fingers that may overlap into two different colors!